ReFreezed/LuaSimpleSquish/README.md

 - `--executable=path`
 - `--use-http`

-See Squish documentation/code for more info about it's arguments.
+See Squish documentation/code for more information about it's arguments.

+## Command Line

+The library can be used from the command line through [simpleSquishCl.lua](simpleSquishCl.lua):

+`lua simpleSquishCl.lua <inputFile> <outputFile> <squishArguments>`

+Example:

+`lua path/to/simpleSquishCl.lua src/myApp.lua output/myApp.lua --minify`